Pine Near RV Park

 1910 Baines Map

-James (Jimmie) Sullivan came from Richland Center, Wisconsin to the Methow Valley in 1886 at the age of 57.
-His wife Louisia (Heckendorn) Sullivan joined him three years later in 1889.
+James (Jim) Sullivan came to the Methow Valley from Richland Center, Wisconsin in 1886 at the age of 57.
+His wife Louisa (Heckendorn) Sullivan joined him three years later in 1889.

 1934 Metsker Map

-Shows as tract 24 which was owned by Lena Cassal
+This map shows the Pine Near property as tract 24, which was owned by Lena Cassal

 Lena Northcott Cassal